 - Swelling of joints

 We’ve had two dogs with Lyme disease.
 Our first dog, Amos went to bed one night without any symptoms at all and by morning, he couldn’t walk and could barely stand.
 We took him to our vet, who said this was a classic case.
+We treated him with antibiotics and he was as good as new within a few days.

 Our second dog, Kaleb, had very mild symptoms, which we thought were simple signs of aging.
 He started slowing down on walks and took more naps, but otherwise, he was pretty happy.
 We took him to the vet for frequent urination, thinking he had a UTI.
 It turned out that his kidneys were failing due to untreated Lyme disease.
 We lost him within a week of his diagnosis.